kthuang20/kthuang20/README.md

 [Website Portfolio](https://kthuang20.github.io/Katie_Portfolio/)

 ## About Me
-I am a graduate student pursuing my master's in Biomedical Engineering and Biotechnology at the University of Massachusetts Lowell in Lowell, MA.
+I am an aspiring biomedical data scientist with a master's in Biomedical Engineering and Biotechnology at the University of Massachusetts Lowell in Lowell, MA.
 I am passionate about leveraging statistical methods to build data-driven models that enhance the development of effective treatments for patients.
 I engage in every phase of the data science workflow, from data collection and analysis to model deployment and dashboard creation.

 My journey began in the biotech industry, where I worked in a wet lab performing cell culture, binding ELISAs, qPCR, protein production, and characterization.
 This hands-on experience highlighted the high demand for computational skills, sparking my interest in learning programming to tackle complex computational biology questions.